HILOK/DCS_NOTAM/README.md

 Because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time (or trial & error).

 **Is it realistic?**
 Real life aircraft often have small defects that dont require immediate grounding.
 Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft is airworthy, before flight.
-So in a way software bugs or broken/missing features can be considered as realistic part of the simulation.
+So in a way software bugs or broken/missing features could even be considered as realistic part of the simulation.

 **How is this different from a bug list?**
-A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that are not in line with the real counterpart, whether or not those things are impeding functionality.
+A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that may not be in line with their real counterpart, whether or not those things are impeding basic functionality.
 Also the HIL presents relevant defects in a more systematic form than the bugs sections in ED's forums.

 **What should go into the HIL?**
 Only items that would prevent a specific task to be performed as expected, or essential features that are completely broken/missing.
 Also a workaround, if available.
 The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state